Top Pick: BORA PM-3550

 Buying Guide: Best Mobile Base

-When it comes to tools most woodworkers know the flaws aren’t evident until you turn it on or run the first board through it.
+When it comes to tools, most woodworkers know the flaws are only evident once you turn it on or run the first board through it.

-And with mobile bases it is no different.
-From the right size casters, base extensions, flimsy foot levers to even having four swivel casters instead of two there are a few surprises to mobile bases.
+And with mobile bases, it is no different.
+Mobile bases have a few surprises, from the right-size casters, base extensions, and flimsy foot levers to having four swivel casters instead of two.

 Features to Look For

-- And of course, weight capacity appropriate for your tools
+• And, of course, the weight capacity appropriate for your tools

 Mobile Base Overview

-So which is right for your tools?
+So which is suitable for your tools?
 First, let’s better understand how these work and what types of mobile bases are available.

 Adjustable Mobile Bases